Bob Tricker (Oxford University Press, 2009, 2012, 2015, 2019)

 – the board’s responsibility for handling corporate risk;

-– assessment of board and director performance;
+– the assessment of board and director performance;

 – corporate governance rating systems;